Ontario Lacus: Shorelines

 Ontario Lacus is located within a graben.
-On January 12, 2010, Cassini took a more detailed radar-image of Ontario Lacus showing numerous remarkable features.
+On 12 January 2010, Cassini took a more detailed radar-image of Ontario Lacus showing numerous remarkable features.
 The northern shoreline features low hills, probably about 1 kilometer (3,000 feet) high, and flooded river valleys.
 This is where the Karesos Flumen and Hubur Flumen flow into the lake.
 A smooth wave-sculpted shoreline, like on the southeast side of Lake Michigan, can be seen at the northeast part of the lake.
 Smooth lines parallel to the current shoreline could be formed by low waves over time, which were likely driven by winds sweeping in from the west or southwest.
 The southeast shore features a round-headed bay intruding into the shore.
 Compared to lakes in Titan's northern hemisphere, Ontario Lacus's shores are much less fluvially eroded.

-At the mouth of the Saraswati Flumen in the middle part of the western shoreline is first well-developed river delta observed on Titan, showing that liquid hydrocarbons flowing down from a higher plain have switched channels on their way into the lake, forming at least two lobes.
+At the mouth of the Saraswati Flumen in the middle part of the western shoreline is the first well-developed river delta observed on Titan, showing that liquid hydrocarbons flowing down from a higher plain have switched channels on their way into the lake, forming at least two lobes.
 Examples of this kind of channel switching and wave-modified deltas can be found on Earth at the south end of Lake Albert between Uganda and the Democratic Republic of Congo in Africa and in the remains of an ancient lake known as Megachad in the African country Chad.